Particular/docs.particular.net/samples/azure-functions/service-bus-kafka/sample.md

 ### Configure Connection string

-To use the sample a valid Service Bus connection string must be provided

-- in the `local.settings.json` file in the `AzureFunctions.KafkaTrigger.FunctionsHostBuilder` project.

-- as an environment variable named `AzureServiceBus_ConnectionString`.
+To use the sample a valid Service Bus connection string must be provided in the `local.settings.json` file in the `AzureFunctions.KafkaTrigger.FunctionsHostBuilder` project and as an environment variable named `AzureServiceBus_ConnectionString`

 ### Kafka broker